 Virtual Reality itself is a spectrum of different variants

-From simple WebVR providing simple VR experiences in a web browser to fully immersive experiences including more senses than just vision, for example, audio.
+The spectrum of virtual reality has simple VR experiences in a web browser (WebVR) on one end.
+And fully immersive experiences including more senses than just vision, like hearing, on the other.

 Virtual Reality is not an ad-hoc visualization.
-Special and relatively expensive hardware (VR headsets) are necessary, the environment in which the experience is used needs to be prepared and users need experience with the technology itself to use it properly and to enjoy it.
+Special and relatively expensive hardware (VR headsets) are necessary.
+The environment in which the virtual reality is used needs to be prepared.
+Also, the users need experience with the technology itself to use it properly and to enjoy it.

 Augmented Reality for Manufacturers

 In contrast to Virtual Reality, Augmented Reality visualization is not completely digital.
 It extends the real world with virtual content.
 By adding virtual objects on top of the image captured with a camera, the real world becomes extended.

 Modern smartphones and tablets have the attributes to run augmented reality applications.
 Therefore, the technology is much more accessible than virtual reality that always requires additional and specific hardware and training.

 However, an AR visualization is limited to a smartphone or tablet screen.
 Therefore, the effect is not as immersive compared to wearing a full occluding VR headset.